AlvinFern/Employee-Attrition-Dashboard-for-HR-Department/README.md

 # Executive Summary
 Objective This analysis investigates the key drivers behind employee turnover to provide the HR department with data-driven insights for improving retention strategies.
 By examining a dataset of organizational health metrics, the study identifies high-risk demographics and departmental pain points.

+# Business Problem

+The organization is experiencing a noticeable shift in talent retention, impacting operational continuity and recruitment costs.
+While the company maintains a diverse workforce across various job roles and income levels, HR has identified an increasing trend of voluntary departures.

+**Problem Statement**

+The HR department lacks a clear understanding of the specific socio-economic and professional drivers contributing to employee attrition.
+Without identifying which demographics (age, income) and departments (job roles) are most at risk, the company cannot implement targeted retention strategies, leading to the potential loss of high-performing talent and increased turnover expenses.

+**Goal**

+To analyze historical employee data using Tableau to identify high-risk attrition clusters and provide actionable recommendations to HR for improving job satisfaction and long-term employee engagement.

 # Key Findings
 ‣ Demographic Vulnerability: Attrition is most prevalent among younger employees (ages 20–35), suggesting a need for better early-career engagement or clearer growth pathways.